Anomaly Detection via Multi-Scale Contrasted Memory: Experiments

 \subsection{Evaluation protocol}

 In the first \textbf{one-vs-all} protocol, one class is considered as normal and the others as anomalous.
 The final reported result is the mean of all runs obtained for each possible normal class.
 We consider various ratios $\gamma$ of anomaly data in the training dataset and for each, average the metrics on 10 random samples.
-The one-class AD setting is a special case of the semi-supervised AD setting with $\gamma=0$.
+The OCAD setting is a special case of the SSAD setting with $\gamma=0$.
+This protocol presents a realistic challenge and is widely used in AD literature.
+It shows the model ability to generalize to different anomalies without using a significant amount of training anomalies.
+Importantly, this test covers not only coarse object anomalies but also more subtle style and local anomalies where classes differ on minute details (as in CUB-200 and WMCA datasets)

-The second protocol of \textbf{intra-dataset cross-type} is centered around face presentation attack detection (FPAD), which goal is to discriminate real faces from fake representations of someone's face.
+The second protocol of \textbf{intra-dataset cross-type} is centered around face presentation attack detection (FPAD), which goal is to discriminate real faces from fake representations of faces.
 Training and test data are sampled from the same dataset, albeit with one tested attack type being unseen during training.
-By evaluating the model on unseen anomaly type, we can evaluate its generalization power and robustness.
-We consider the following unseen attack types: Paper Print (\textbf{PP}), Screen Recording (\textbf{SR}), Paper Mask (\textbf{PM}) and Flexible Mask (\textbf{FM}).
+We can thus evaluate the model generalization power and robustness to unseen attack types.
+Several attack types are considered: Paper Print (\textbf{PP}), Screen Recording (\textbf{SR}), Paper Mask (\textbf{PM}) and Flexible Mask (\textbf{FM}).

+The final protocol of \textbf{OoD detection} consists in choosing an in-distribution (ID) dataset and an OoD one.
+After learning on the whole ID dataset, we evaluate how well the model discriminate ID samples from OoD samples.

-To evaluate the representation learning process, we use the linear evaluation protocol which corresponds to the accuracy of a linear classifier trained on the encoder frozen representations.
+To evaluate the representation learning, we use the linear evaluation protocol which assesses the accuracy of a linear classifier trained on the encoder frozen representations.

-Specifically, the considered datasets for the one-vs-all protocol are chosen to cover object and style anomalies:
+Specifically, the considered datasets for the one-vs-all protocol are chosen to cover object and style anomalies: \begin{itemize}[leftmargin=16pt,topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item \textbf{CIFAR-10} \cite{Krizhevsky2009LearningML}: an object recognition dataset composed of 10 wide classes with 6000 images per class.